In modern web development, CSS formatting is not just about aesthetics�it's

 Development vs Production

-- Development: Fully formatted CSS with comments for maximum readability and debugging
+Development: Fully formatted CSS with comments for maximum readability and

 Minification Best Practices